Oil spill cleanup continues in Oswego Harbor

 “We are still investigating that,” he said recently.

-Schwall furthermore would not comment on the cost of the cleanup or on who would be financially responsible for it.
+He would not comment on the cost of the cleanup or who would be financially responsible for it.

-But according to Kim Staiger of the federal Environmental Protection Agency (EPA) “the polluter pays.”
+But according to Kim Staiger of the U.S. Environmental Protection Agency, “the polluter pays.”

 Staiger said she would reach out to the Coast Guard again to see whether they now need EPA’s assistance.